ChienKangLu/readingnote/ai/machine_learning/intro_to_tensorflow_for_deep_learning.md

 ![dropout!](./dropout.png)

 One way to avoid this happening is to perform dropout.
-Dropout consists of randomly turning off some of the neurons in network durning training.
-By turning off some neurons durning training, this forces other neurons to pick up the slack and to take a more active part in the training.
+Dropout consists of randomly turning off some of the neurons in network during training.
+By turning off some neurons during training, this forces other neurons to pick up the slack and to take a more active part in the training.
 So as we go through the epochs durning training, we'll randomly turn off some neurons.

 ![dropout2!](./dropout2.png)